caloni/journal/journal.md

 Could have be inserted during brackets change?
 Nothing changed at all for ebooks, just variable monitoring.

-Apparently some links were really broken since my deleting a lot of posts review approach: https://caloni.com.br/2023-10.html#o_que_vem_ai_na_mostra_2023_47a
+Apparently some links were really broken since my deleting a lot of posts review approach: "O que vem aí na Mostra 2023 (47a.)".

 # Awk publisher tags some posts as private even not being private
 2026-02-12 projects wontdo